robertthiesmeier/cross_site_imputation/README.md

 ```

-### Approach 1: Federated analysis using 5 studies without adjustment for C
+### Approach :one: Federated analysis using 5 studies without adjustment for C

 In this analysis, we consider all studies, however, none of them incldues the adjustment for the confounder C.